It’s no secret that I absolutely love Huel.

 The Black Edition version of this meal replacement product has become a firm favourite of mine over the last few years, both for the convenience and the nutrition benefits.

-Whether you are using Huel for weight loss, as a weightlifting aid, or simply as an effortless meal option, you are sure to discover the advantages of doing so.
+Whether you’re using Huel for weight loss, as a weightlifting aid, or simply as an effortless meal option, you’re sure to discover and enjoy the advantages of doing so.

 What is it?